taalendigitaal/bootstrap-passwordstrength/README.md

 provides rulesets for visualy displaying the quality of a users typed in password.

 Dual licensed under the MIT and GPL licenses.
+You can choose the one that suits your purposes better.

 [jQuery plugins registry entry](http://plugins.jquery.com/pwstrength-bootstrap/)